SamySam0/SamySam0/README.md

 - 👋 Hi, I’m @SamySam0
-- 👀 I’m interested in Technologies
+- 👀 I’m interested in Natural Language Processing, Reinforcement Learning and AI for Healthcare
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m currently studying a BSc Artificial Intelligence at the University of Manchester
 - 💞️ I’m looking to collaborate on every single thing that will make the world better!
 - 📫 How to reach me? *belkadisamuel@gmail.com* (: